redakhoufache/Distributed-NPLBM/README.md

 NMI: 1.0
 Number of blocks: 9
 ```
-These results and the inferred partitions are saved in a JSON file (in results data).
+These results and the inferred partitions are saved in a JSON file (in results directory).
 A Jupyter notebook is provided to analyze all the results.

 ![Clusters visualization](results/coclustExample.png)